 Such a recutter floor can also be provided as a bi-pack with the machine from the factory.

-Standard on 8000 Series machines, the 655-mm (25.8-in.) feedroll channel width is unchanged from previous machines of a similar power rating.
-On wide-body machines, the channel width has increased to 825 mm (32.5 in).
+All 8000 Series machines are narrow body and come with a standard harvest channel.
+The feedroll channel measures 660 mm (26 in.).
 A drum equipped with knives is 12 mm (0.5 in.) wider on either side, assuring a uniform crop flow across the full width of the cutterhead.
 This prevents uneven wear on knives, which would cause poor shear bar setting and result in poor chop quality.

 When rebuilding seasonally with new knives on 8000 Series, the cutterhead is a fixed dimension, and the cutterhead housing is then adapted to the drum size with shims under the housing wear liners.
 By doing so, it is assured that the cutterhead is perfectly seated in the housing, safely preventing crop particles from bypassing the drum alongside the side walls.